The Evolution of the awk Language

 Version 2.10 of gawk introduced these features:

-AWKPATHenvironment variable for specifying a path search for the `-f' command line option (see section Command Line Options). -
+AWKPATH environment variable for specifying a path search for

-IGNORECASEvariable and its effects (see section Case-sensitivity in Matching). -
+(see section Case-sensitivity in Matching).

 gawk).